Untether AI nabs $125M for AI acceleration chips

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Untether AI, a startup developing custom-built chips for AI inferencing workloads, today announced that it raised $125 million from Tracker Capital Management and Intel Capital.
-The round, which was oversubscribed and had participation from Canada Pension Plan Investment Board and Radical Ventures, will be used to support the expansion of Untether’s customer engagements, CEO Arun Iyengar says.
+Untether AI, a startup developing custom-built chips for AI inferencing workloads, today announced it has raised $125 million from Tracker Capital Management and Intel Capital.
+The round, which was oversubscribed and included participation from Canada Pension Plan Investment Board and Radical Ventures, will be used to support customer expansion.

-The increase in the use of AI — along with AI’s hardware requirements — poses a challenge for traditional datacenter compute architectures.
+Increased use of AI — along with the technology’s hardware requirements — poses a challenge for traditional datacenter compute architectures.
 Untether is among the companies proposing at-memory or near-memory computation as a solution.
 Essentially, this type of hardware builds memory and logic into an integrated circuit package.
 In a “2.5D” near-memory compute architecture, processor dies are stacked atop an interposer that links the components and the board, incorporating high-speed memory to bolster chip bandwidth.

-Founded in 2018 by CTO Martin Snelgrove, Darrick Wiebe, and Raymond Chik, Untether says it continues to make progress toward mass-producing a chip — RunA1200 — combining efficiency with computational robustness.
+Founded in 2018 by CTO Martin Snelgrove, Darrick Wiebe, and Raymond Chik, Untether says it continues to make progress toward mass-producing its RunA1200 chip, which boasts efficiency with computational robustness.
 Snelgrove and Wiebe claim that data in their architecture moves up to 1,000 times faster than is typical, which would be a boon for machine learning, where datasets are frequently dozens or hundreds of gigabytes in size.

 High-speed architecture

 Each RunA1200 chip contains a RISC-V processor and 511 memory banks, with the banks comprising 385KB of SRAM and a 2D array of 512 processing elements (PE).
-There are 261,632 PEs per chip with 200MB of memory, and RunA1200 delivers 502 trillion operations per second (TOPS) of processing power.
+There are 261,632 PEs per chip, with 200MB of memory, and RunA1200 delivers 502 trillion operations per second (TOPS) of processing power.

 One of Untether’s first commercial products is the TsunAImi, a PCIe card containing four RunA1200s.
-App-specific processors spread throughout the memory arrays in the RunA1200s enable the TsunAImi to deliver over 80,000 frames per second on the popular ResNet-50 benchmark, three times the throughput of its nearest competitor.
+App-specific processors spread throughout the memory arrays in the RunA1200s enable the TsunAImi to deliver over 80,000 frames per second on the popular ResNet-50 benchmark, 3 times the throughput of its nearest competitor.
 According to analyst Linley Gwennap, the TsunAImi outperforms a single Nvidia A100 GPU at about the same power rating, or about 400W of power.

 Untether is shipping TsunAImi samples and aims for general availability this summer.
 The company says the cards can be used in a range of industries and applications, including banking and financial services, natural language processing, autonomous vehicles, smart city and retail, and other scenarios that require high-throughput and low-latency AI acceleration.